dlb666666/CTF/README.md

 stuck but on the right path, and in such cases, you'll usually see some parts in regular text and some parts in italics text within the same sentence.

-Could not include the files for Cisco SecCon and Amrita InCTF 2019 as some files (i.e. in forensics) were too large for GitHub.
-I just decided to not upload any of the files for these events to maintain more consistancy.
+Could not include most of the files for Cisco SecCon and Amrita InCTF 2019 as some files (e.g. in forensics) were too large for GitHub.